Apricot-Ginger Acorn Squash Recipe

 - 1/4 teaspoon pepper

-- 1. Cut squash in half; discard seeds.
-Cut a thin slice from bottom of squash with a sharp knife to allow it to sit flat.
-Place hollow side up in a greased 11-in. x 7-in. baking dish.
+- 1. Preheat oven to 350°.
+Cut squash lengthwise in half; remove seeds.
+Cut a thin slice from bottoms to level if desired.
+Place in a greased 11x7-in. baking dish, cut side up.

 Reviews for Apricot-Ginger Acorn Squash